Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Introduction

-which is periodic on the parameter $t\in [0,1]$, with $s\in [0, 1]$, determined by a realization of a Ginibre matrix $C \in M_N(\mathbb{C})$ and a $t$-periodic diagonal matrix $U(t)$, with equidistant points, along the unit circle or some other curve.
+where $C \in M_N(\mathbb{C})$ is a realization of a Ginibre matrix, and $U(t)$ is a $t$-periodic diagonal matrix with eigenvalues flowing along the unit circle, or more generally, along a curve.
+In the circular case, we set

-We seek to identify the eigenvalue collisions of the matrix family, i.e., the values $(s, t)$ where $R(s,t)$ has a repeated eigenvalue.
-To achieve this, we fix $s$ and gradually increase the periodic parameter $t$ from $0$ to $1$, which rotates the eigenvalues at different speeds, depending on their norm.
-By using sufficiently small increments, one may keep track continuously of the eigenvalues throughout the process.

-After reaching $t=1$, unless $s$ is very close to $0$ or fairly close to $1$, one obtains a permuted configuration of the list of eigenvalues at $t=0$, which can be encoded by a permutation $\sigma(s)$, for the matrix family at $s$.

-Increasing $s$, and $t$ results in visually appealing, repellent eigenvalue trajectories that merge/unmerge evidencing a discrete number of collisions.
-The eigenvalues swirl as $s$ increases, first around themselves and then around zero (in the case where the curve is the circle).

-The intricate web of paths traversed by the eigenvalues remains stable for small variations in $s$.
-However, the specific permutations $\sigma(s)$ and $\sigma(s + \Delta s)$ may exhibit discrepancies, indicating eigenvalue collisions at intermediate values $(s,t)$ with $s \in (s, s + \Delta s)$.
-These collisions also correspond to local maxima in the eigenvalue velocities and variations in their trajectories.